TU Points of Pride

 The college's networking and communications lab provides a full-featured environment where students gain experience designing, installing and administering networks, as well as developing business applications and using them to complete assignments.
 The lab puts student teams into the same kinds of end-to-end provider-client relationships they will face in the working world.

 The Williams Student Services Center opened in August 2008 to better serve the students in the Collins College of Business.
-Funded by a generous donation from the Williams Companies, academic advisors for undergraduate and graduate students work with the Director of Business Career Development to provide academic and career advising.
+Located in this center are undergraduate academic advisors, Graduate Business Programs, and the Business Career Center.

 TU is ranked among the top four petroleum engineering graduate programs in the U.S. News & World Report's 2008 rankings of America's best graduate schools.
 Students from all over the globe seek the faculty expertise and unmatched facilities for petroleum engineering at TU; in fact, the department hosts students and faculty from 25 countries.